For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 Nonrefundable Fees

-Under landlord tenant laws in VIrgina, landlord are not allowed to chaged non-refundable fees.
+Under Virginia landlord tenant law, landlord are not allowed to chaged non-refundable fees.
 A landlord should refund the security deposits to the tenants at the end of their lease term, less the allowable deductions.

 Storing a Security Deposit in Virginia